wp-plugins/lexi/readme.txt

 5. Box to add an RSS feed.

 == Changelog ==

+= 0.7.98 =
+* The code has been indented, documented and standardised.
+* Solved a bug with the headers, now Lexi works with the plugin POD.
+* Solved a bug when tinyMCE editor in full window.

 = 0.7.97 =
 * Now you can set your own css file (see FAQ).